ppy/osu-wiki/news/2024/2024-03-24-4-digit-world-cup-2024-registrations-now-open.md

 ![](/wiki/shared/news/2024-03-24-4-digit-world-cup-2024-registrations-now-open/banner.png)

-The **4 Digit World Cup** (*pending forum link*), or 4WC for short, is an annual osu! world-cup-style tournament for players within the 4 digit (#1,000–9,999) rank range, featuring some of the best players of the scene battling it out on their biggest stage of the year for a chance to crown their country as the champions!
+The **[4 Digit World Cup](https://osu.ppy.sh/community/forums/topics/1898593)**, or 4WC for short, is an annual osu! world-cup-style tournament for players within the 4 digit (#1,000–9,999) rank range, featuring some of the best players of the scene battling it out on their biggest stage of the year for a chance to crown their country as the champions!

 [Last year](https://osu.ppy.sh/community/forums/topics/1761090) we had a staggering 53 countries competing, with Team United States barely claiming the first place finish on the [first Grand Finals set](https://osu.ppy.sh/community/matches/109632383), beating Team Canada on the tiebreaker after an excitingly close match of multiple back-to-back microscopically close finishes.